The Life and Times of Patrick Henry

 As the imperial crisis mounted after the Boston massacre of 1770, Henry in 1773 joined with other Virginians in the establishment of intercolonial committees of correspondence.
 Both the Boston Tea Party in December and Parliament’s subsequent enactment of the Coercive Acts and its closing of the port of Boston in 1774, drew the colonies closer together in their resistance.

 Henry attended the first session of the Continental Congress in Philadelphia in September 1774 as one of Virginia’s seven delegates and initially received several important committee assignments.
 Early in the session, he demonstrated his powers as a speaker when he asserted that the old governments and colonial boundaries were swept away.
 “The distinctions between Virginians, Pennsylvanians, New Yorkers, and New Englanders, are no more,” he declared.
 “I am not a Virginian, but an American.”
 Henry took his seat in the Second Continental Congress in May 1775 but did not play a major part in its cautious deliberations.
-When Congress adjourned on August 1, Henry set out for home and never again to hold a continental or national office.
+When Congress adjourned on August 1, Henry set out for home, never again to hold a continental or national office.

 Henry and Independence